2025 Northern Ontario Women's Curling Championship

 The 2025 Northern Ontario Women's Curling Championship, the Northern Ontario women's curling championship, was held from January 22 to 26 at the Port Arthur Curling Centre in Thunder Bay, Ontario.
-The winning Krista McCarville represented Northern Ontario at the 2025 Scotties Tournament of Hearts, Canada's national women's curling championship, at the Fort William Gardens as the home team.
+The winning Krista McCarville rink represented Northern Ontario at the 2025 Scotties Tournament of Hearts, Canada's national women's curling championship, at the Fort William Gardens as the home team.
 The event was held in conjunction with the 2025 Northern Ontario Men's Provincial Curling Championship, the provincial men's championship.

 Teams

 The teams are listed as follows: